 An analysis of data from for 190 children at two time intervals in the Prevention and Incidence of Asthma and Mite Allergy (PIAMA) birth cohort study showed that 10 % of children aged 5-7 years were overweight.
-During a 4-year follow-up period, weight gain among normal weight children was 8.5 kg compared with 13.3 kg among overweight children.
+65 During a 4-year follow-up period, weight gain among normal weight children was 8.5 kg compared with 13.3 kg among overweight children.
 The study identified a daily energy gap of 289-320 kJ (69-77 kcal) that was responsible for the excess weight gain or weight maintenance.
-It was concluded that relatively small changes in diet and/or PA could easily avoid the risk of obesity in children but losing weight after it is gained is more difficult.
+It was concluded that relatively small changes in diet and/or PA could easily avoid the risk for obesity in children but losing weight after it is gained is more difficult.

-Data from the USDA, Economic Research Service show that during the first half of the 20th century food availability per person in the US declined and intake was driven by energy expenditure.
+Data from the USDA, Economic Research Service show that during the first half of the 20th Century food availability per person in the US declined and intake was driven by energy expenditure.
 66,67 In this era people ate less to compensate for reduced occupational energy expenditure (the 'move less stay lean' phase).
 During the 1960s and 1970s an energy balance 'flipping point' was reached when food availability began to increase.
-67 This change was brought about by changes in the mechanisation of food production and decreasing relative costs of many foodstuffs.
+67 This change was brought about by changes in the mechanization of food production and decreasing relative costs of many foodstuffs.

-A study of data from adults aged 20-74 years in the NHANES I 1971/75 (n=13,106) and NHANES 2005-2006 (n=4,381) showed that in the 30 years between these surveys the percentage of energy from carbohydrates increased from 44.0 % to 48.7 %.
-At the same time the percentage from fat decreased from 36.6 % to 33.7 %, and the percentage of energy from protein decreased from 16.5 % to 15.7 %.
+A study of data from adults aged 20-74 years in the NHANES I 1971/75 (n=13,106) and NHANES 2005-2006 (n=4,381) showed that in the 30 years between these surveys the percentage of energy from carbohydrates increased from 44.0 % to 48.7 %.68 At the same time the percentage from fat decreased from 36.6 % to 33.7 %, and the percentage of energy from protein decreased from 16.5 % to 15.7 %.
 The authors concluded that efforts to reduce fat were succeeding but people were substituting fat for a greater quantity of carbohydrates resulting in a greater energy intake leading to obesity.
 It was also suggested that protein could be used to substitute for carbohydrate or fat as a means of reducing overall energy intake.

 Significant factors that increase worldwide obesity are poverty and poor education.
-This was emphasised by the 1997-98 National Health Interview Survey (NHIS), which surveyed 68,556 adults in the US aged ≥18 years.
-The findings showed that approximately 22 % of males and 28 % of females whose incomes were at or below the poverty level were obese (body mass index [BMI] >30 kg/m).
-At higher incomes, however, obesity levels were lower; 18 % of men and 14 % of women with incomes at or above four times the poverty level were obese (see Figure 7).
+This was emphasized by the 1997-98 National Health Interview Survey (NHIS) which surveyed 68,556 adults in the US aged \geq 18 years. ^{69,70} The findings showed that approximately 22 % of males and 28 % of females whose incomes were at or below the poverty level were obese (body mass index [BMI] >30 kg/m2).
+At higher incomes, however, obesity levels were lower; 18 % of men and 14 % of women with incomes at or above 4 x the poverty level were obese (see Figure 7).
 In addition, in these groups obesity was inversely correlated with the length of time spent in education.
-The most nutritional foods such as fruit and vegetables or fish, poultry and lean meats have a lower energy density and are the most expensive per 100 Kcal compared with sugars, fats and oils (see Figure 8).71 Some believe that a consequence of this is that lower income groups tend to purchase more of the cheaper processed foods with added carbohydrates, fats and oils and consume proportionally less of the healthy food types, predisposing them to greater obesity levels than higher income groups.72 This relative high cost of healthy foods is a serious concern in many countries; it hinders initiatives to reduce obesity and will require changes in government food policies to address.
-Some nutritionists have suggested that fructose, particularly high-fructose corn syrup, has played a significant role in advancing obesity and diabetes.
-The evidence supporting this claim, particularly for those consuming fructose in moderation and adjusted for total energy intake, however, is weak and needs further investigation.73
+The most nutritive foods such as fruit and vegetables or fish, poultry, and lean meats have a lower energy